skrysmanski/devlog/content/__README.md

 All articles go into the `articles` folder.

+To Hugo, `articles` is both a [Hugo Section](https://gohugo.io/content-management/sections/) and a [Content Type](https://gohugo.io/content-management/types/).

+### Markdown Extensions

 Hugo supports standard Markdown plus extensions provided by its Markdown parser (Goldmark).

 For a list of supported Markdown extensions, see: <https://github.com/yuin/goldmark/#built-in-extensions>

-`articles` is a [Hugo Section](https://gohugo.io/content-management/sections/) and [Content Type](https://gohugo.io/content-management/types/).
+### Emojis

+Hugo supports Emojis.
+For a full list, see: <https://gohugo.io/quick-reference/emojis/#introduction>

 ### Content Summaries